Computing the shape gradient of stellarator coil complexity with respect to the plasma boundary: Efficient Fourier representation of the plasma boundary

 where $R_0(\zeta)$ and $Z_0(\zeta)$ are the cylindrical coordinates of the axis.
 Note that a representation of this form assumes that each cross-section in the poloidal plane is a star domain, indicating that there exists a coordinate axis $(R_0,Z_0)$ such that the line segment connecting the axis and any point on the boundary is contained within the boundary.

 The variable $l$ then admits a Fourier representation as,

-This representation uses a Fourier expansion in only a single quantity $l$ rather than in both $R$ and $Z$.
+This representation uses a Fourier expansion in only a single quantity $l$ rather than in both $R$ and $Z$; for this reason, we will refer to this as the single Fourier representation.
 The cylindrical coordinates can now be expressed in the new representation as,

-In practice, the Fourier series in \eqref{l_series} may decay rather slowly for relevant stellarator boundaries with widely varying curvature, as equally-spaced grid points in $\vartheta$ accumulate in concave regions of the surface and become sparse near the convex regions (Figure \ref{cross_sections}).
+In practice, the Fourier series in \eqref{l_series} may decay rather slowly for relevant stellarator boundaries with widely varying curvature, as equally-spaced grid points in $\vartheta$ accumulate in regions of the surface where $l$ varies slowly with respect to $\vartheta$ and become sparse where $l$ varies rapidly with respect to $\vartheta$.
+In Figure \ref{cross_section_vartheta}, this accumulation occurs on the inboard and outboard sides of the plasma surface.

 To improve the efficiency of this representation, a second unique poloidal angle can be defined by the arclength along the plasma surface at constant toroidal angle,

 This choice of poloidal angle has been shown to correspond to the minimum of a spectral width functional \citep{Hirshman1998}.
 The Hirshman-Breslau technique can be used to obtain improved spectral convergence over the arclength angle by minimizing an energy functional with a nonlinear conjugate gradient method.
 In contrast, we present a method for improving the spectral convergence by computing an arclength angle on a uniform offset surface.
 This simply requires a Fourier transform to compute the coefficients in the new representation rather than the solution of a nonlinear optimization problem.
 We define a uniform offset surface by,